irllabs/roundaround/README.md

 - Copy the samples folder in the Snares folder to 'public/samples/Snares'
 - Create an instrument in 'src/audio-engine/instruments/Snares.js' (just copy an existing one and rename accordingly)
 - Imported the instrument in to 'src/audio-engine/Instrument.js'

+## Importing MIDI

+The following are notes on implementing a MIDI import feature.
+It assumes that the user wishes to import a midi file which is 1 bar long, containing one or more tracks, and that the notes of each track should be mapped to an individual layer in the round.

+- Once the user has selected a local MIDI file, it can be converted to a JS object using the following library: https://github.com/Tonejs/Midi
+- It would probably be a good idea to quantize each note in the notes array, the quantize value should perhaps be up to the user
+- You can then loop through each track in the MIDI JS object and create a layer in the round for each track (see "onAddLayerClick" function in PlayUI.js)
+- The number of steps the layer should have can be calculated based on the shortest time interval between two notes in the note array as well as their timings.
+To change the number of steps in a layer dispatch a "SET_LAYER_STEPS" action (see components/play/layer-settings/LayerNumberOfSteps.js)
+- You can then loop through each of the steps and toggle them on if a note exists in the note array at the particular step time and dispatch a "TOGGLE_STEP" action
+- Note that timing in midi files is in "ticks", with the resolution set in the header of the JSON file as PPQ (Parts Per Quarter note).
+So for example with a PPQ of 192, for a layer with 4 steps you would be looking for notes with times of 0, 192, 384 & 568.